 - 4 large eggs

-- 1 cup whole milk (or non-dairy milk as a substitute)
+- 1 cup whole milk (or any non dairy milk)

 - 1 tablespoon lemon zest